renderedtext/semaphore-docs-new/source/docs/organizations/removing-a-user-from-your-organization.md

 5. Remove the user from the organization by clicking on **Remove Selected**.
 <br><img src="/docs/assets/img/removing-a-user-from-your-organization/remove-selected-member.png" alt="Remove selected member" class="img-responsive img-bordered">

- __Note:__
-If related user has added at least one project to the organization, it is necessary to replace user-project association.
-As stated above, this can be performed by a member of the Owners team and the one needs to re-select repository by following [these steps](/docs/repository-settings.html) for a project.
+##How to remove a user who has created some projects in your organization

+In order to remove the user who has created some projects, it is necessary to replace user-project association first.
+For security reasons, we are not able to do this on your behalf, and you can do it by following the next steps:

+1. Go to Project Settings page
+2. Choose Repository tab
+3. Click on the "Change repository" button in the bottom right corner.

+This way, these projects will become associated with your GitHub/Bitbucket account.
+These steps should be repeated for all project created by the user you would like to remove from the organization.
+This can be performed by any member of the Owners team in your organization.

 Also, in order to perform this action, the user has to have the same level of permissions for the repository as for [adding a project to Semaphore](/docs/adding-github-bitbucket-project-to-semaphore.html).

 Projects which are associated with the specific user can be listed as follows:

 1. In the top right corner of any Semaphore's page, click on your profile photo, then choose a relevant organization from the drop down menu.
 2. On the left side of the organization's page click on Projects.

 ##Further reading